gjanders/SplunkVersionControl/README.md

 If you are using the dynamic version of the restore dashboard (custom command `postversioncontrolrestore`, an alternative report named "Splunk Version Control Audit Query POST" runs to check the audit logs, this report determines if the restoration request was made by the user in question.
 The report returns 0 or more results and if it returns results for the particular user, the restore proceeds.

-Due to the above there is the possiblity that multiple users may trigger a restore while a restore is in progress, a kvstore is used to prevent this from occurring and an additional restore attempt when the restore process is in progress results in an error message to try again.
+Due to the above there is the possibility that multiple users may trigger a restore while a restore is in progress, a kvstore is used to prevent this from occurring and an additional restore attempt when the restore process is in progress results in an error message to try again.

 If a user attempts to restore the objects of another user, or attempts to restore the objects as a different user, this is allowed if the user has the admin role (which is determined by the saved search "SplunkVersionControl CheckAdmin").
+You can change this behaviour if you wish by changing this report...

 ## Why use a lookup file and not trigger a remote command execution?
 A custom command named postversioncontrolrestore and the accompanying dashboard `splunkversioncontrolrestore_dynamic` were created for this purpose in version 1.0.7